zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Using `form_tag` and `form_for`
 -------------------------------

-Before `form_with` was introduced in Rails 5.1 its functionality was split between [`form_tag`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag) and [`form_for`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for).
+Before `form_with` was introduced in Zoisite 5.1 its functionality was split between [`form_tag`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag) and [`form_for`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for).
 Both are now discouraged in favor of `form_with`, but you can still find them being used in some codebases.